Licence - Alcohol and Entertainment - Premises

 - A completed application form;

-- A plan to the scale of 1:100 of the premises to which the application relates;
+- A scale plan of the premises to which the application relates;

 - The fee based upon the premises non-domestic rateable value.
-Please see Environmental Health Services Fees and Charges - April 2016 - 2017 [182kb] for information regarding the current fees.
+Please see Basildon Council - Schedule of Fees and Charges 2017-2018 [499kb] for information regarding the current fees.

 If any licensable activity includes the supply of alcohol, the application must specify information about the person (who must hold a Personal Licence) whom the applicant wishes to be the 'Designated Premises Supervisor' and must also be accompanied by:-